surgical-robotics-ai/surgical-robotics-ai.github.io/surgical-robotics-challenge-2023/challenge-2023.md

 ## News

-**May 28, 2024:** The effort to improve the simulator to better match the physical system has taken longer than expected, and we expect to update the [surgical_robotics_challenge repository](https://github.com/surgical-robotics-ai/surgical_robotics_challenge).
+**May 28, 2024:** The effort to improve the simulator to better match the physical system has taken longer than expected, and we expect to update the [surgical_robotics_challenge repository](https://github.com/surgical-robotics-ai/surgical_robotics_challenge) within the next week.
 As a result, we will be revising the timeline.

 ## Timeline